Pin Classes I: Growth Rates: Pin Words and Pin Classes

 By computation, the smallest root of this equation is positive and real and has reciprocal $\gamma \approx 3.36637$, which by the Exponential Growth Theorem is therefore the growth rate of $\mathcal{Y}$.\end{proof}

-And finally, a four-quadrant pin class that has in fact been studied before in the literature: the Widdershins Spiral, $\mathcal{W}^{\circ}$, generated by the pin sequence $w = 1(ldru)^{*}$ (see Fig. \ref{fig:widdershins}).
-This class was first introduced by Murphy~\cite{murphy:restricted-perm:}, who gave the generating function of the uncentred class by an explicit enumeration.
-Using our specification we can now give an alternative derivation of its growth rate:
+Next, we consider a four-quadrant pin class that has in fact been studied before in the literature: the Widdershins Spiral, $\mathcal{W}^{\circ}$, generated by the infinite pin word $w = 1\overline{(ldru)}$ (see Fig. \ref{fig:widdershins}).
+The uncentred class $\mathcal{W}$ was first introduced by Murphy~\cite{murphy:restricted-perm:}, who gave the generating function of the uncentred class by an explicit enumeration.
+Using our specification we can now give an alternative derivation of its growth rate.